KatherineMuedas/axios_rails/README.md

 # AxiosRails

 Do you like [Axios](https://github.com/mzabriskie/axios)?
-Now is ready to use it in your Rails apps.
+Now it is ready to use it in your Rails apps.

 ##Version